rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

     _Uploading sample-data.json_

-1. When the upload is complete, type the following query into the query window, and then click the **Test** button to execute it against the sample data:
+1. When the upload is complete, type the following query into the query window.
+Then click the **Test** button to execute it:

 	```sql
 	SELECT * FROM CameraInput